Biden offers dire warnings about Trump, accuses mainstream GOP of 'deafening' silence

 The 2024 election is still more than a year away, yet Biden's focus reflects Trump's status as the undisputed frontrunner for his party's nomination despite facing four indictments, two of them related to his attempts to overturn Biden's 2020 victory.

-Biden is trying to shift the political narrative to a line of attack he used frequently ahead of last year's midterms, when Democrats gained a Senate seat and only narrowly lost the House to the GOP.
-That could be especially tricky given that Biden is facing mounting pressure on Capitol Hill, where House Republicans are holding the first hearing in their impeachment inquiry and where the prospect of a government shutdown is looming — with Trump actively egging one on.
+He used this line of political attack frequently ahead of last year's midterms, when Democrats gained a Senate seat and only narrowly lost the House to the GOP.
+But shifting the narrative in Washington could be especially tricky given that Biden is facing mounting pressure on Capitol Hill, where House Republicans held the first hearing in their impeachment inquiry and where the prospect of a government shutdown looms — a prospect Trump has actively egged on.

 And in November, as voters were casting midterm ballots, Biden again sounded a clarion call to protect democratic institutions.

-Like previous speeches the location for Thursday’s address was chosen for effect.
+Like previous speeches the latest location was chosen for effect.
 It was near Arizona State University, which houses the McCain Institute, named after the late senator, the 2008 Republican presidential nominee who spent his public life denouncing autocrats around the globe.

 The late senator’s wife, Cindy McCain, said the library, which is still to be built, grew out of bipartisan support from Biden, Democratic Gov. Katie Hobbs and her predecessor, Republican Gov. Doug Ducey.
-She called the future library “a fitting legacy for my husband” and recalled how the Bidens introduced her to her future husband decades ago.
+She called it “a fitting legacy for my husband” and recalled how the Bidens introduced her to her future husband decades ago.

 “I am so grateful for that,” Cindy McCain said, her voice cracking.